-Finally, it is worth noting that there is now also a working group looking at developing a nature-based equivalent to the TCFD via a "TNFD" or Task Force on Nature-related Financial Disclosures.
+Finally, it is worth nothing that the nature-based equivalent to the TCFD, the "TNFD" or Task Force on Nature-related Financial Disclosures was launched in June 2021.
 The goal of this project is to support and enhance resilience in the global economy by redirecting flows of finance at scale towards nature-positive activities to allow nature and people to flourish.
+As the project evolves over time, it is likely to include an element of water.
+However at present the majority of conversations and the recommendation of this report is to include water within the currently existing and widely accepted and implemented TCFD.